Before you start looking for a property you need to think about:

 There is a theory that mixed gender houses work better than single-sex households.

-There are many people whose company you'd enjoy in the Students' Union bar.
-But living with them is an entirely different proposition.
+There are many people whose company you'd enjoy in the students' union bar.
+However, living with them is an entirely different proposition.
 Successfully sharing a house with someone requires a completely different set of skills from enjoying a good night out with them or even living in the same halls of residence.

 If you decide that you do not, after all, want to live with the people you agreed to share with, say so before signing a contract.
 It will spare you real problems in the long run.